 - The youth justice system should provide enhanced procedural protections, as well as the right to privacy.

 The key principles noted above demonstrate how the YCJA seeks to promote the rehabilitation and reintegration of youths back into society.
 It is also generally accepted that youth have a diminished level of moral culpability and must therefore be dealt with separately under their own Act.
+In practice, this means that youths who are charged with a criminal offence may be diverted away from the Criminal Justice System by way of undertaking an Extrajudicial Sanction (EJS).
+EJS are programs specifically approved by the Attorney-General, and while requiring the youth to accept responsibility for their actions, participation in an EJS does not equate to an admission of guilt.

 Why you should hire Passi & Patel – Criminal Lawyers?

 It is crucial to hire an experienced Brampton criminal lawyer to assist you, your child or your family in order to better understand what to expect and what protections can be afforded to you.
-At Passi & Patel, our Brampton criminal lawyers understand the special demands that youth criminal proceedings can have on the accused as well as their family.
+At Passi & Patel, our Brampton criminal lawyers understand the special demands that youth criminal proceedings can have on the accused as well as their families.
 Through our experience with youth clients, we can ensure that you get the guidance and representation that you deserve.
-Call us today at 905-459-0004 for a free consultation with one of our Brampton criminal lawyers.
+Call us today at (905) 459-0004 for a free consultation with one of our Brampton criminal lawyers.